-The Zagreb LL is located in the eastern neighbourhood of Sesvete, 10.2 km from the city centre.
+The Zagreb LL is located in the eastern neighbourhood of Sesvete (see Figure 5), 10.2 km from the city centre.
 The whole district of Sesvete will be considered for the assessment at the LL district level.
-The surface of Sesvete is ca 165 km2 (1/4 of overall surface area of the city), with 70, 000 inhabitants (9% of the city population) and lowest average population age (37.8 years).
+The surface of Sesvete is ca 165 km2 (1/4 of overall surface area of the city), with 70,000 inhabitants (9% of the city population) and lowest average population age (37.8 years).
 Sesvete is a traditional and closely-knit community which has never developed a clear urban form or clear identity in the past.
 However, thanks to the activities of a local NGO in recent years it is now developing an increased sense of confidence with people demanding better connected public spaces and parks, bike lanes, more public facilities and a hub for start-up businesses and culture, to create a new urban identity.

-The core of the LL will be the 13 Ha brownfield site of the former meat processing factory Sljeme which is now owned by the Zagreb Holding Company, and transferral of ownership to the City of Zagreb is underway.
+The core of the LL will be the 13-ha brownfield site of the former meat processing factory Sljeme which is now owned by the Zagreb Holding Company, and transferral of ownership to the City of Zagreb is underway.
 The LL is located by the railway line, south to the present centre of Sesvete.
 It is connected to the railway and is part of the economic zone which now lies between the older centre of Sesvete and the new neighbourhood development to the South in Novi Jelkovec with 11,000 inhabitants.

-Further details on the Zagreb LL and on the implemented NBS can be found in the D2.2 and in D3.2 ("Three implementation plans: Dortmund, Turin and Zagreb").
+Further details on the Zagreb LL and on the implemented NBS can be found in the D2.223 and in D3.2 ("Four Implementation Plans: Dortmund, Turin, Zagreb, Ningbo").

-Figure 5 - Zagreb Living Lab within the context of the Sesvete district.
-(Source: RWTH)
+Figure 5 - Zagreb LL and LL district: Sesvete (Source: RWTH)

-The NBS to be implemented in Zagreb are listed in Table 5.
-Per each implementation, it is specified if it will be monitored and how.
+The NBS to be implemented in Zagreb are listed in Table 6.
+It is specified if and how each implementation will be monitored.

-$\label{toballim} \mbox{Table 5-NBS to be implemented in Zagreb and monitoring tools to be used.
-When the implementation is still under definition, possible monitoring tools are indicated within brackets.}$
+Table 6 - NBS to be implemented in Zagreb and monitoring tools to be used.
+When the implementation is still unde r definition, possible monitoring tools are indicated within brackets.

-ZAGREB NBS name/ description NBS type Size and Coordinates Involved stakehold- ers Implementa- tion timing Estimated number of us- ers per year NBS monitor- ing tools The Sesvete City Garden - upgrading of the exist- ing garden NBS 3 10732 m2, 45.822822, 16.106372 Zagreb Municipal- ity 9/2019- 6/2021 102 users of city gardens, ca 1000 consumers of fruits and vegetables grown in the gardens A, B, C, E, F, G The Sesvete City Garden - new ther- apy garden 8700 m , 45.820967, 16.108587 Zagreb Municipal- ity, "Mali dom" rehabilita- tion centre, City Office of Physical Planning 9/2019- 6/2021 46 children with disabilities, 100 other users, 500 visitors a year A, B, C, E, F, G Info point 242 m2, 45.824885, 16.105479 Green and Blue Sesvete, Zagreb Municipal- ity 1/2020- 6/2021 1500 visitors a year Not moni- tored be- cause it not in- volves GI Aquaponics testing in- stallation NBS 4 50 m , 45.823062, 16.106925 Komfor Klima Grupa Zagreb Municipa- lity 12/2019- 6/2020 500 visitors a year C, H Roof on HUB_S NBS 5 700 m , 45.825085, 16.106634 Faculty of Architec- ture, Za- greb Mu- nicipality, Komfor Klima Grupa 1/2020- 6/2021 200 HUB users, 1000 visitors 200 HUB users, 1000 visitors 200 HUB users, 1000 visitors C, E, F, G
+ZAGREB NBS name/ description NBS type Size Involved stakehold- ers Implementa- tion timing Estimated number of us- ers per year NBS monitor- ing tools The Sesvete City Garden - upgrading of the exist- ing garden NBS3 10,732 m 2 Zagreb Municipal- ity 9/2019- 6/2021 102 users of city gardens, ca 1,000 consum- ers of fruits and vegetables grown in the gardens A, B, C, E, F, G The Sesvete City Garden - new ther- apy garden 8,700 m 2 Zagreb Municipal- ity, "Mali dom" rehabilita- tion centre, City Office of Physical Planning 9/2019- 6/2021 46 children with disabilities, 100 other users, 500 visitors a year A, B, C, E, F, G Info point 242 m 2 Green and Blue Sesvete, Zagreb Municipal- ity 1/2020- 6/2021 1,500 visitors a year Not moni- tored be- cause it not in- volves Gl Aquaponics testing in- stallation NBS4 50 m 2 Komfor Klima Grupa Zagreb Municipa- lity 12/2019- 6/2020 500 visitors a year C, H Roof on building to be designed NBS5 700 m 2 Faculty of Architec- ture, Za- greb Mu- nicipality, Komfor Klima Grupa 2/2020- 6/2021 To be evaluated C, D, E, F, G